macmanes-lab/Oyster_River_Protocol/manuscript/PeerJ_Response.md

 The transcriptome assemblies resulting from each of the assemblies are made available as supplementary data, but there are many other supplementary data files and figures that would be useful to include that were not available, such as the TransRate reports for each of the assemblies, and ideally a summary data table that includes all TransRate scores and score components (ie. the individual metrics computed by TransRate that are leveraged in computing the final overall assembly score).
 Busco scores for all assemblies should be included as well.

-> I have compiled these results into a csv file, available at https://github.com/macmanes-lab/Oyster_River_Protocol/blob/master/manuscript/orp.csv
+> I have compiled these results into a csv file, available at https://github.com/macmanes-lab/Oyster_River_Protocol/blob/master/manuscript/orp.csv.
+I link to these data from the MS.

 Although multiple transcriptome assemblers were leveraged, the figures focused almost entirely on comparisons between the single assembler Trinity and the author's results from ORP.
 It would be useful to include comparisons to the other assemblers as well in a similar format, and provided as supplementary materials if not deemed worthy as main figures.